dcubasoy/puppeteer-theater/README.md

 ## Test Driven Development

 These modular nature of Theater lends itself well to a TDD approach - for each particular Scene just grab the html for that page and add a test assertion in `show-tests/example` folder where `example` is your Show name.
-I'm looking to improve the way I'm currently handling the test setup & tear down with puppeteer.
-In conclusion, this project is in its infancy but it holds a great deal of promise for those immersed in web automation and scraping.
-I welcome any and all criticism or comments and will be contributing reguarly.

-Run `node index
+Run `node index.js` after running `cd classes/theater/show-tests/`.
+This is my primitive test runner.

 ## Contribution guidelines
 This is my first real open-source project that I'll be maintaining, I'd love contributions, questions, criticism, or guidance!